 4. Stress Relief

 The chaos of everyday life can be very overwhelming and many of us turn to painting and drawing as a way to channel out our frustration and calm our nerves down.
-It is nothing but a temporary exit from the hustle and bustle of the day, where one can focus on the excitement of
+It is nothing but a temporary exit from the hustle and bustle of the day, where one can focus on the excitement of combining bringing something alive in the form of sketches and color.

 This act of releasing one’s stress through art can be very beneficial in fending off various physiological as well as psychological illnesses in the long run.